nayudu-vatsalya/S24-Simplified-Midterm/README.md

 The client and endpoint were tested using one malware PE file and one benign PE file.
 The testing process was demonstrated in the project's demo video.

 # Deliverables:
-Presentation and Demo Video: A short video presentation (<15 minutes) was created to describe the technical details of the project and demonstrate the implementation of the tasks.
-The video included a walkthrough of the model deployment process, client development, testing with sample files, and performance benchmarking.
-(Watch Demo Video)
+Presentation and Demo Video: A short video presentation was created to describe the technical details of the project and demonstrate the implementation of the tasks.
+The video included a walkthrough of the model deployment process, client development, testing with sample files, and performance benchmarking. ([Watch Demo Video](https://youtu.be/jwl71Xm6q1E?feature=shared))

 # Report:
 A comprehensive report covering the project overview, technical approaches for each task, performance analysis metrics (e.g., accuracy, precision, recall, F-1 score, confusion matrix), and references.